asdfractal/yggdrasil-labs/TESTING.md

 #### Test
 * While not logged into, navigate to contact page and fill in the form
 * Submit it and confirm the form content is processed and delivered, checking with django's console email backend
+* While logged into, navigate to contact page and confirm registered email address is automatically applied to the form field, with the option to choose a different address
 #### Result
 Users can enter their email and write in the textarea to contact the business, and it is processed successfully
 #### Verdict